+Each human is, without doubt, and independent being in this natural world.
+Humans form complex communities and are interlinked to many other life forms.
 Although we are prone to consider ourselves the smallest units of such a world, this notion is not quite accurate.

 Our bodies are made up of cells, each of which is an aggregation of tens of millions of microbes, and each of these microbes in turn is loaded with genes.

 In other words, we ourselves are community of microbes, and therefore we are microcosms which are repeatedly born and destroyed just like the universe.